Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 ### contour_detector
 **Shape Detection via Background Subtraction**

 Detects shapes and their properties using background subtraction and contour analysis.
+Includes zone drawing UI and 4 zone gates that go high when detected contour centroids enter the corresponding zones.

 #### Inputs
 - `Source In` (Video) - Video source ID